Significant time saved when route maps distributed with Mergin Maps.

 In addition, Veronika wanted the solution to be affordable and work offline without volunteers needing internet connectivity in the field.

-Peter Petrík, a regular participant of the Litomyšl Three Kings Collection suggested Veronika try using the Input app for coordinating the collection in 2021.
-Peter works for Lutra Consulting, the company behind Input and Mergin.
+Peter Petrík, a regular participant of the Litomyšl Three Kings Collection suggested Veronika try using the Mergin Maps app for coordinating the collection in 2021.
+Peter works for Lutra Consulting, the company behind Mergin Maps.

 He showed Veronika how to create the maps in QGIS, a free and open source mapping software.
 Using map data from OpenStreetMap, they created a project showing the buildings to be visited, coloured by their associated volunteer group number.

-The styled map was uploaded to Mergin, a collaborative mapping platform, making it readily available for viewing interactively on volunteer’s phones using the Input mobile app.
-Both QGIS and Input integrate closely with Mergin which meant that maps could be adjusted in QGIS with the resulting changes being visible to volunteers shortly thereafter.
+The styled map was uploaded to Mergin, a collaborative mapping platform, making it readily available for viewing interactively on volunteer’s phones using the mobile app.
+QGIS integrate closely with Mergin Maps which meant that maps could be adjusted in QGIS with the resulting changes being visible to volunteers shortly thereafter.

 She concludes: “Overall we found the solution user-friendly, and appreciated being able to discuss the process with Lutra Consulting who helped us solve issues as required.
-About a third of our volunteers are interested in using Input, which I consider positive.”
+About a third of our volunteers are interested in using Mergin Maps, which I consider positive.”